google-code-export/owlcms/owlcms/doc/Guides/readme.txt

     in the file format used.
 The system will not start unless the database file is converted or recreated.
     There are two options if you have previously installed the system:
-	- you may to select the "Update Database" entry from the Competition Management System menu.
+	- you may to select the "Update Database" entry from the Competition Management System start menu.
 	- Alternately, IF YOU PREFER RESETTING TO A BLANK EMPTY DATABASE, you may delete your previous database by selecting the "Shortcut to Data Files" entry and removing all the .db files.